happyuc-project/webu.py/docs/overview.rst

 .. contents:: :local:

 The common entrypoint for interacting with the Webu library is the ``Webu`` object.
-The webu object provides APIs for interacting with the ethereum blockchain, typically by connecting to a JSON-RPC server.
+The webu object provides APIs for interacting with the happyuc blockchain, typically by connecting to a JSON-RPC server.